jiko/cyborgmanifesto/index.md

-<p>Beyond either the diff~culties or the contributions in the argument of
+<p>Beyond either the difficulties or the contributions in the argument of
 any one author, neither Marxist nor radical feminist points of view have tended to embrace the status of a partial explanation; both were regularly constituted as totalities.
 Western explanation has demanded as much; how